 The last on our list is an all-in-one printer.
 With this device, you’re not only limited to printing, but you can scan your artworks and sketches as well.
 You can expect to wait around 17 seconds for your scans to be made before you start working on them in your favorite design program.

 Because Canon PIXMA TS9120 is more compact, it won’t take as much space as the previous two picks on the list.
-On the other hand, you’re limited to the paper size you can print your designs on.
-The maxim paper size you can feed this graphic design device is an A4, which might be a bit limiting for some designers.
+On the other hand, you’re limited to the paper size to print your designs.
+The maximum paper size you can feed this graphic design device is an A4, limiting for some designers.

 This model comes with 6 inks.
-Included in the ink set are pigment black and photo blue.
-These two provide more defined color tones and help with graininess reduction.
+The ink set includes pigment black and photo blue, which provide more defined color tones and help with graininess reduction.

 Overall this is an excellent option for everyone who isn’t planning to produce A3 or A2 size prints but still expects uncompromised image quality.

-I haven’t induced any laser or LED printers in this list.
-They are faster than their inkjet counterparts.
+I haven’t induced any laser or LED printers in this list, and they are faster than their inkjet counterparts.
 However, they don’t meet the color gamut reproduction standards expected for professional graphic design prints because of their thermal or dye-sublimation technology.

 The color gamut was mentioned a few times throughout this article.
 So, I’ve saved this term explanation for the end.